We have identified a more suitable language of this document. To change language to please click here or close

 Swiss CPIL, art 190(3).

-As explained above, the parties must not await the final decision before filing their appeal.
+As explained above, the parties must seize the first occasion to file the appeal and cannot await the final decision before filing their appeal.

 In contrast, with regard to the grounds mentioned in article 190(2)(c), (d) and (e) of the Swiss CPIL, only the final award can be challenged.